 Monash sourced placements

-- Monash Sourced placements may be with a host organisation either in Australia or overseas
+- Monash Sourced placements may be with a host organisation either in Australia or overseas – consider combining an international exchange with a placement.

 - ALL host organisations must meet Monash University OHS guidelines and be approved to be part of the WIL program